shaikarfath/Library/README.md

 For the front-end testing, we are using `Protractor`

-Note: Since Git Version Control doesn't support Protractor, the testing needs to be done manually on your system
+Note: Since Git Version Control doesn't support Protractor, the testing needs to be done manually on your system.
+Make sure your sysytem have Chrome and Java installed on it and are up-to-date.

 >>>How to Install